Answers to our most frequently asked questions can be found here.

 You can book with us right up until before you leave.
 However groups fill up fast, so it's best to book as early as possible to avoid disappointment.
 You can secure your place by paying a $200 deposit.

 Yes.
 Lots of people who go to Thailand are travelling solo.
 But by doing ThaIntro you'll be part of a group, so it's a great way to meet people and make friends!

 It’s a good idea to try and arrive on the actual ThaIntro start date.
 There's no activities on the first day, so you can arrive at any time.
 If you do arrive early we'll still pick you up from the airport and will book you into the guesthouse from the day you arrive.
 Extra nights will be approximately $30 per night and can be paid for on arrival.

 If you're arriving more than 2 days before your ThaIntro start date your Group Leader may not be available to pick you up, so we can either provide you with detailed instructions on how to make your own way to the guesthouse or we can arrange a private Thai taxi pick up.
-This private pick up will be at your own cost of approx. $25.

 Yes.
 You can chat to your group on the Intro Travel Facebook Page.
 Just click on the ‘Meet Others’ button and choose your start date.
 If you're using a phone or tablet you'll need to download the

 TourRadar Meet Others App.

 ThaIntro finishes on the beautiful island of Koh Phangan in the south of Thailand.
 If you’re staying on longer in Thailand then don’t worry, your ThaIntro Group Leader will help you organise all of your onward travel including any of our awesome Add-on Trips.